boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       be DSCP or MPLS Traffic Class (TC).
 This layer of QoS will be referred as 'TN QoS Class', or 'TN QoS' for short, in this document.

+## QoS Realization Models

    While 5QI might be exposed to the TN domain, via the DSCP value (corresponding to specific 5QI value) set in the IP packet generated by NFs, some 5G deployments might use 5QI in the RAN domain only, without requesting per 5QI differentiated treatment from the TN domain.
-This can be due to an NF limitation (no capability to set DSCP), or it might simply depend on the overall slicing deployment model.
+This can be due to an NF limitation (e.g., no capability to set DSCP), or it might simply depend on the overall slicing deployment model.
 The O-RAN Alliance, for example, defines a phased approach to the slicing, with initial phases utilizing only per slice, but not per 5QI, differentiated treatment in the TN domain (Annex F of {{O-RAN.WG9.XPSAAS}}).

-   Therefore, from QoS perspective, the 5G slicing connectivity realization architecture defines two high-level realization models for slicing in the transport domain: a 5QI-unaware model and a 5QI- aware model.
+   Therefore, from a QoS perspective, the 5G slicing connectivity realization architecture defines two high-level realization models for slicing in the transport domain: a 5QI-unaware model and a 5QI- aware model.
 Both slicing models in the transport domain could be